 In this article, I will teach you the best ways to get over a breakup and explain why working towards your progress instead of distracting yourself is the best way to get over your ex-partner.

 Emotional pain can be as intense as physical pain.
 When someone you loved left or hurt you, you feel sad, heart-broken, angry, frustrated and disappointed.

 Breaking up with the person you love can be extremely painful.
 Recovering from a breakup might seem impossible to you when you are hurt.
 However, there are ways to help you get over the breakup in a constructive way.

 “Someone I loved once gave me a box of darkness.
 It took me years to understand that this too, was a gift.”- Mary Oliver.

-- Don’t get stuck on blaming and criticizing your ex.
+Don’t get stuck on blaming and criticising your ex.
 By resenting your ex, you will focus your energy on re-living your past instead of moving on toward your future.

-- Listen to sad songs.
-By listening to sad song you will realize you are not alone and there are many other people going through the same painful emotions you are.
+Listen to sad songs.
+By listening to sad song you will realise you are not alone and there are many other people going through the same painful emotions you are.
 Also, when you listen to sad songs, you might cry, which releases tension and boosts your mood.

-- Be real with yourself.
+Be real with yourself.
 The relationship ended for a reason.
-Analyze what you could have done better.
-Not to criticize yourself or think of your mistakes as failures, but to learn valuable lessons for your next relationship.
+Analyse what you could have done better.
+Not to criticise yourself or think of your mistakes as failures, but to learn valuable lessons for your next relationship.